Please browse through out FAQ to find answers to your questions/queries. If you stil need help, please contact us here.

-Most of our retreat students are travelling alone and find it very easy to connect with interesting people in this very social atmosphere.
+YES!
+Most of our retreat participants – 85% are travelling solo and find it very easy to connect with interesting people in this very social atmosphere.
 There are many opportunities to meet and connect with other travellers and locals at the community events and parties.

 I want to register for 2 people & we want to share 1 room.
 How do I do that?